8 min read

 In our case, we can see that DRONE has also found an Indicator of Compromise (IoC) where the Binalyze DFIR Lab rule for ‘Sql_injection_indicators ‘ had been tripped.

-Once again, five strings have been matched.
-You can use the same workflow demonstrated for XSS detection to verify this finding.
+This time 5 strings have been matched and you can use the same workflow demonstrated for XSS detection to verify this finding.
 After repeating this process several times, you'll develop confidence in the automated results provided by DRONE in the Investigation Hub.
 Nonetheless, it is of course always advisable to conduct your own testing or verification periodically.

 Revealing the matched string provides users with insight into how DRONE generated the hit.
 This transparency allows you to manually verify the accuracy and legitimacy of the hit by checking that it aligns with your own expectations and understanding of the data being analyzed.
 This manual verification step is considered a recommended best practice in the field of Digital Forensics and Incident Response (DFIR), ensuring the integrity and reliability of investigative findings.